graphql-dotnet/graphql-dotnet/docs/src/getting-started.md

      * You must have one, and only one, root query object.
      * This object gathers together all your defined types and configures the types
      * of searches and filters you support.
+     *
+     * In this example, the data itself is hardcoded in the `resolve:` line.
+     * In the "real world," you'd be querying your database.
      */
     public class StarWarsQuery : ObjectGraphType
     {